11 min read

 Real-World Performance Benchmarks

-Let me show you actual numbers from projects I've worked on.
-These aren't synthetic benchmarks, they're production data.
+Let me show you actual numbers from production projects.
+These aren't synthetic benchmarks, they're from real tables under real load.

 User Lookup Query (500,000 rows):